foundriesio/docs/source/tutorials/ibm.rst

       Internet of Things Platform

-On the next window check that the Lite (free) plan is selected and click on the Create button.
+On the next window make sure  that the Lite (free) plan is selected and click on the Create button.

    .. figure:: /_static/tutorials/ibm/create.png